SumoLogic/sumologic-aws-lambda/securityhub-collector/README.md

 # sumologic-securityhub-collector

-This solution consists of two lambda functions which are used to fetch findings from AWS Security Hub and ingest to Sumo Logic.
+This solution consists of a lambda function which which gets triggered by CloudWatch events with findings as payload which are then ingested to Sumo Logic via S3 source

 Made with ❤️ by Sumo Logic.
 Available on the [AWS Serverless Application Repository](https://aws.amazon.com/serverless)